CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: An industry is a branch of an economy.
 An industry can be part of one country.
 An industry can also own one or more companies.

 Attributes:\
-**ID (PK)**\
+**industry_id (PK)**\
 Data Type: INTEGER\
-Description: ID is the primary key for the industry entity.
-Each industry will have a unique ID that it can be identified with.\
+Description: industry_id is the primary key for the industry entity.
+Each industry will have a unique industry_id that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one industry.
+The industry_id is unique and each industry_id can only describe one industry.

 **country_id (FK)**\
 Data Type: INTEGER\